 Improvements We Want To See From The Victron Charge Controller

-To be honest, there isn’t much to dislike about the Victron Smart Solar charge controllers.
+Honestly, there isn’t much to dislike about the Victron Smart Solar charge controllers.
 But two issues come to mind.

 If we’re being honest, the Victron solar charge controllers sit on the more expensive end of the solar charge controller pricing spectrum.
 You can get a very respectable MPPT solar charge controller for roughly half the price.
-But this is likely without similar UI design and Bluetooth capability.
+But this is likely without a similar UI design and Bluetooth capability.

-Multiple Inputs For Different Sized Panels
+Multiple Inputs For Different-Sized Panels

 To get the maximum efficiency from your solar array, your panels should be exactly the same (and ideally the same brand).
 Same wattage and volt/amp makeup.